javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 ls -lasth .circleci/config.yml
 ```

-Note:  this article that Noah wrote on the topic ( https://circleci.com/blog/increase-reliability-in-data-science-and-machine-learning-projects-with-circleci/)
+> Note:  there is an article that Noah Gift wrote on the topic ( https://circleci.com/blog/increase-reliability-in-data-science-and-machine-learning-projects-with-circleci/)

 ## Second : CI/CD Pipeline with AZURE DEVOPS